EnricoReichow/SkiStationEnteringCounter/README.md

-# Ski StationE ntering Counter
+# Ski Station Entering Counter
 An easy way to establishments monitor how many people enter/entered their properties